About the ODA

 Dental assistant tasks can include taking and developing of dental x-rays, taking patient blood pressure and pulse, patient comfort, demonstrating good oral hygiene techniques, taking impressions, providing the patient with follow-up instructions after surgery or other oral procedures, and infection control.
 The dental assistant may also help the dentist with examinations and fillings.
 There are excellent employment possibilities in this field.

-Education/Licensing Requirements: Dental assistants can receive on-the-job training, and a minimum of a high school diploma is required.
+Education/Licensing Requirements: Dental assistants can receive on-the-job training, and a minimum of a high school diploma is typically required by the employer.
 However, better opportunities may exist with a college certificate or two-year degree.
 Dental assistants who take x-rays must hold a permit to do so from the Ohio State Dental Board.

 Dental lab technicians are the behind-the-scenes members of a dental team, working from the dental laboratory making full and partial dentures from impressions taken at the dentist's office.
 They also create crowns and veneers, orthodontic appliances and splints.
 The lab technician works with a wide range of materials and high-tech equipment and instruments.